 10. D-Link DOCSIS 3.0 (DCM-301) Cable Modem

 Unlike most modems on our list, this D-Link modem sits horizontally.
 It's an interesting design choice, and while this probably isn't the modem to look for if you have Google Fiber, it's a more than adequate choice for most gamers.
-It supports download rates of up to 320 Mbps via channel bonding and is compatible with most major ISPs.
+It supports download speeds of up to 320 Mbps via channel bonding and is compatible with most major ISPs.

 Gaming Modem Buyer’s Guide

-Our review list highlights some of the best modems for gaming, but keep reading if you want a more comprehensive and in-depth understanding of the technology that goes into a modem for gaming.
+Our review list highlights some of the best modems for gaming, but keep reading if you want to gain a more comprehensive and in-depth understanding of the technology that goes into a modem for gaming.

 Download and Upload Speeds